SlimTim10/tictactoe/README.md

 node index.js
 ```

-For each turn, a single number is given to play in one of the following positions:
+For each turn, a single number must be entered to play in one of the following positions:

 ```
 1|2|3